-A pathway analysis is an import step in the final biological interpretation of experimental results in most omics studies.
-For non-model species however this often becomes a difficult endeavour due to the lack of functional information.
+A pathway analysis is an important step in the final biological interpretation of experimental results in most omics studies.
+For non-model species however this often becomes a difficult endeavor due to the lack of functional information.
 The Combined Pathway Analysis tool allows to identify pathways from multiple pathway databases for any set of sequences.
 In combination with differential expression data the tool allows to calculate pathway enrichment.
-A result table allows to filter for enriched pathways with linked, differentially expressed, genes.
+A result table allows filtering for enriched pathways with linked, differentially expressed, genes.

 The Combined Pathway Analysis is available as part of the Functional Analysis Module since OmicsBox 2.0.